Olex2/help/gui/EN/work/toolbox_work.md

 - Disorder Tools

-# shift-move-target
-Move Atoms
-- Hold down SHIFT
-- Move atoms with left mouse button
-Split Atoms
-- Click on an atom to split it

 # Labels
 It is possible to customise the labels in the model display.
 If a particular property is not applicable to any atom, there will be no label, e.g., if 'labels -o' (see below) is typed and all atoms have occupancy 1, no atoms will be labelled.